 Selecting A Financial Planner

-The terms financial 'planner', 'consultant', and 'advisor' can be used interchangeably, but the skill set likely involves overseeing one or more areas of a client’s financial life - including cash flow and net worth, insurance coverage, tax management, debt reduction, investments, risk management, retirement and savings accounts, and estate planning.
+The terms financial 'planner', 'consultant', and 'advisor' can be used interchangeably, but the skill set of someone working in this field likely involves overseeing one or more areas of a client’s financial life.
+Typical services may include cash flow and net worth analysis, insurance coverage, tax management, debt reduction, investing, risk management, building retirement and saving accounts, and estate planning.
 Before beginning your search, first identify the service(s) you want your financial advisor to provide.

 Know What You Want